Senate postpones first confirmation hearing for crucial position in Biden administration - KTVZ

 Senate postpones first confirmation hearing for crucial position in Biden administration

-The first confirmation hearing for a crucial position in the Biden administration has been postponed.
+The first confirmation hearing for a crucial position in the Biden administration has been postponed from Friday until Tuesday of next week.

-The Senate Select Committee on Intelligence postponed Friday’s confirmation hearing for President-elect Joe Biden’s pick to be the next director of national intelligence, Avril Haines, according to two sources familiar.
-It is not clear if the hearing will be rescheduled before or after Wednesday’s inauguration.
+The Senate Select Committee on Intelligence postponed Friday’s confirmation hearing for President-elect Joe Biden’s pick to be the next director of national intelligence, Avril Haines, the committee’s leadership said in a statement Thursday night.

+On Friday, the committee rescheduled the hearing for Tuesday, January 19.
+The committee said Haines will appear in person while some members may join via WebEx.

-One of the sources said the timeline for confirmation is not expected to be altered significantly.
-The source said the reason for the delay was a senator wanted the hearing in person, and Friday’s session was slated to be remote.
+A source familiar, who said the timeline for confirmation was not expected to be altered significantly, said the reason for the delay was a senator wanted the hearing in person, and Friday’s session was slated to be remote.

+The committee had been seeking to expedite the hearing with a virtual session but needed consent from all the senators on the panel to do so.

+Biden transition team spokesman Ned Price said Thursday that the team was “disappointed” by the delay.

+“DNI-designate Haines was looking forward to appearing before the Committee tomorrow.
+We are disappointed the hearing was delayed, particularly given the urgency to have national security leaders in place in this time of crisis.
+Nevertheless, DNI-designate Haines eagerly awaits the opportunity to answer the Committee’s questions next week,” Price said.

-Acting Intelligence Chair Marco Rubio, a Republican from Florida, and Vice Chair Mark Warner, a Virginia Democrat, released a joint statement Thursday night saying the committee is working “as fast as possible.”
+Acting Intelligence Chair Marco Rubio, a Republican from Florida, and Vice Chair Mark Warner, a Virginia Democrat, said Thursday night the committee was working “as fast as possible.”

 Haines, a former top CIA official and deputy national security adviser, would be the first woman to lead the US intelligence community if confirmed by the Senate.